Programs for students

 Application Details

-These one-year Fellowships will be awarded competitively to Undergraduate students in a space related field as defined by NASA who desire to participate in a research project either during the academic year or in the summer.
-[Field related to space means any academic discipline or field of study (including the physical, natural and biological sciences, and engineering, space technology, education, economics, sociology, communications, planning, law, international affairs and public administration) which is concerned with or likely to improve the understanding, assessment, development and utilization of space.]
+These one-year scholarships will be awarded competitively to Undergraduate students in a space-related field as defined by NASA who desire to participate in a research project during the academic year [Field related to space means any academic discipline or field of study (including the physical, natural and biological sciences, and engineering, space technology, education, economics, sociology, communications, planning, law, international affairs and public administration) which is concerned with or likely to improve the understanding, assessment, development and utilization of space.]
 A faculty member from the applicant’s institution must agree to serve as a mentor and research advisor for the described project.
-Applicants for these fellowships must be full-time undergraduate students of U.S. citizenship.
+Applicants for these scholarships must be full-time undergraduate students of U.S. citizenship.
 A brief midterm progress report and a final report will be required.

 Apply/Submit: